etn-ccis/blui-react-native-component-library/docs/AutoComplete.md

 # AutoComplete

 The Autocomplete is a component that features a standard text input accompanied by a list of suggested options.
 In this component, users can select an option from the available list.
 After selection, it will appear as a chip component with a delete icon inside the text input.
-Users can add new options by typing inside the input, and upon clicking on it, the new option should be available in the options list.

 <img width="250" style="max-width:400px" alt="Autocomplete" src="./images/autocomplete.png">